The aim of the

 contains

-species names, while the next 6 columns contain different traits for all
+species names, while the next four columns contain different traits for

 Let’s look at a summary of the trait dataset: